 Melita Anastasia Denny is a student in the UC Davis Ph.D. program in musicology.
 She earned a bachelor’s of science degree in viola da gamba performance from Indiana University Jacob’s School of Music, graduating with distinction in 2009.
 During her studies at IU, she also did additional work in music history with research interests centering on the history of music theory and imitative counterpoint in Renaissance sacred polyphony.

 Jonathan Minnick is currently a second-year Musicology Ph.D. student at UC Davis.
-Jonathan graduated with a Bachelor’s of Music in trombone performance from the University of North Carolina at Chapel Hill.
-At UNC He played in the jazz band, athletic and marching bands, wind ensemble, and orchestra, as well as in numerous chamber ensembles.
-During the second half of his undergraduate career, he dedicated his efforts to music historical studies, leading to an honors thesis exploring Richard Strauss’s Alpine Symphony.
+Jonathan graduated with a Bachelor’s of Music in trombone performance from the University of North Carolina at Chapel Hill in 2016.
+At UNC, he performed in many ensembles across the campus while also focusing on musicological studies, leading to an honors thesis exploring Richard Strauss’s Alpine Symphony.
 This thesis explores the Alpine Symphony in terms of its historical origins, cultural influences, symphonic characteristics, and extensive tone painting.